watem-sedem/watem-sedem/CONTACT.rst

 the documentation please contact KU Leuven on watemsedem@kuleuven.be.

 Do you have questions about the application of WaTEM/SEDEM in Flanders?
-Please contact Departement Omgeving on cn-ws@omgeving.vlaanderen.be
+Please contact Departement Omgeving of the Government of Flanders on cn-ws@omgeving.vlaanderen.be